-While you don’t have a technical base of operations in your focus cities, you know how to get around, know where the best restaurants are, know where to get your dry cleaning done and know how to get back to the airport without wasting time.
-You FEEL at home without HAVING a home there.
+While you don’t have a technical base of operations in your focus cities, you know how to get around, know where the best restaurants are, know where to get your dry cleaning done, and know how to get back to the airport without wasting time.

 Then, you simply determine how long you want to spend in each focus city, or group of focus cities, before returning to base.
 You’ll never deal with the feeling of new-ness in a city.